How to Buy a Used Towable Boom Lift

 What Sizes Are Available for Used Towable Boom Lifts?

-How Much do Used Towable Boom Lifts Cost?
+How Much Do Used Towable Boom Lifts Cost?

-- Small Lifts (30-35 feet): These could range from $18,000 to $45,000.
+Small Lifts (30–35 feet): Typically range from $18,000 to $45,000.

-- Larger Towable Lifts (50-70 feet): These might cost between $29,500 and $69,900 or more, depending on the model and features.
+Large Lifts (50–70 feet): Generally cost between $29,500 and $69,900 or more, depending on model and features.

 What Type of Vehicle Can I Use to Transport a Used Towable Boom Lift?